tshev/sgl/README.md

 5. Make sure every algorithm has an implementation in terms `actions` and in terms of `transformations`
 6. Categorize algorithms and containers
 7. Describe the properties of operations.
+8. Make sure there are no binary operations between different types.
+9. Check the conventions: `gcd_stein and gcd_euclid` vs `stein_gcd and euclid_gcd`, `insertion_sort` vs `sort_insertion`.
+    9.1.
+Prefer well-established terminology
+    9.2.
+Use uniform naming conventions, where we don't have a well-established terminology.
+    9.3.
+Use name aliases????
+    9.4.
+Look at naming conventions in Chemistry and adjust the decisions.
+10. Define the principles for vectorized expressions. {Optional}
+11. Composition of SIMD operations {Optional}

 ## Requires features
 ### Strcat